 To connect to a hidden network, select the Connect to hidden network value from the Connecting to network drop-down list.
-Enter the name of the network in the Network name (SSID) field.
+Select the band where the hidden network operates from the Frequency band list and enter the network name in the Network name (SSID) field.
 If needed, fill in the BSSID field.
 Then select the needed type of authentication from the Network authentication drop-down list.